Module ngx_http_upstream_module

 }

-syntax: keepalive connections;
+Syntax: keepalive connections;

-context: upstream
+Context: upstream

 This directive appeared in version 1.1.4.

-Activates cache of connections to upstream servers.
+Activates the cache for connections to upstream servers.

 Example configuration of memcached upstream with keepalive connections: